-The Centre for Studies on Federalism (CSF) was founded on November 2000, it is currently a foundation, with the Compagnia di San Paolo and the Universities of Turin, Pavia and Milan as founders, and the Turin Polytechnic as co-founder.
+The Centre for Studies on Federalism (CSF) was founded in November 2000.
+It is now a foundation, with the Compagnia di San Paolo and the Universities of Turin, Pavia and Milan as founders, and the Turin Politecnico as co-founder.

 The CSF aims to be a think tank that carries out activities of interdisciplinary research, documentation, information regarding domestic and supra-national federalism and developments in the area of regional and continental integration – first and foremost the European Union – and problems related to the world order and to the process of democratisation of the international system.

 The Centre’s mission is to promote the diffusion of knowledge in the field of studies on federalism, also to feed the public debate and the activity of decision-makers, confronted with demands for autonomy on the part of local government coupled with the forms of regional and world integration needed to govern global processes.